Perrystown

-Perrystown (Baile Pheire) is a suburb in South Dublin, Ireland.
+Perrystown (Baile Pheire) is a suburban area in County Dublin, Ireland.
 It is in the Dublin 12 postal district and is adjacent to the areas of Crumlin, Greenhills, Kimmage, Templeogue, Terenure, and Walkinstown.

 Location and transport

 The Dublin Mountains are visible from Perrystown (Three Rock Mountain pictured).

 Perrystown lies just north of the River Poddle, six kilometres east-northeast of the river's source.
 Old Ordnance Survey maps show the townland having an area of 89 acres, 3 roods, and 35 perches, which is equivalent to 36.41 hectares (0.36 square kilometres).

 The district is directly serviced by the 15A and 150 bus routes.
 The 9, 17, 54A, and 83 bus routes all serve Perrystown's surrounding areas.

 The closest light rail link is Kylemore Luas Stop on the Naas Road.
 There is no mainline train service.

 Services

 The local primary school is St. Damian's, and the area's Roman Catholic parish church is the Church of the Holy Spirit, Kimmage Manor.

 The Ashleaf Shopping Centre is to the north of Perrystown, containing a Dunnes Stores and several other small outlets.
 There is another shopping area, including the Perrystown Post Office, on Whitehall Road West.

 There are two pubs in the area – The Laurels gastropub on Whitehall Road West and The Pines café bar and restaurant on Whitehall Road.